overflow-gitch/Web-Game/README.md

 General game flow: The player is expected to get to the end without touching any of the enemy bubbles.
 If the enemies are in contact with the player, the player loses a life.
 The player is either expected to move around the bubbles, or wait for them to dissapear.

-Controls: The player bubble will move with the mouse.
+Controls: The player bubble will move with arrow controls.

 Notes: I expect to be using lots of code from the previous assignment.